arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 Linux System Configuration
 --------------------------

 The main deployment target for ArangoDB is Linux.
-As you’ve learned above ArangoDB and its innards work a lot with memory.
+As you have learned above ArangoDB and its innards work a lot with memory.
 Thus its vital to know how ArangoDB and the Linux kernel interact on that matter.
 The linux kernel offers several modes of how it will manage memory.
 You can influence this via the proc